Suggestions for Personal ProtectionBe on the Safe Side

 who is home or who is out and for how long.

-- If you suspect your home has been broken into, don't go in or call out.
-Call the police immediately from a neighbors home.
+- If you suspect your home has been broken into, don't go inside.
+Call the police immediately.

 In Your Car